-1 The dynamical role of upper layer salinity in the Mediterranean Sea
+1 The dynamical role of salinity content in the Mediterranean Sea

-- 2 Ali Aydogdu1, Pietro Miraglio1, Romain Escudier2, Emanuela Clementi1, Simona Masina1 - 3 1 Ocean Modeling and Data Assimilation Division, Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici, - 4 Bologna, Italy - 5 2 Observations pour Les Systèmes D'analyse et de Prévision, Mercator Ocean International, Toulouse, France - 6 Correspondence to: Ali Aydogdu (ali.aydogdu@cmcc.it)
+- 2 Ali Aydogdu, Pietro Miraglio, Romain Escudier, Emanuela Clementi, Simona Masina - Ocean Modeling and Data Assimilation Division, Centro Euro-Mediterraneo sui Cambiamenti Climatici, 40127, Bologna, - 4 Italy - Observations pour Les Systèmes D'analyse et de Prévision, Mercator Ocean International, Toulouse, France - 6 Correspondence to: Ali Aydogdu (ali.aydogdu@cmcc.it)

-Abstract.
+7 Abstract.

 - 8 The Mediterranean Sea is a semi-enclosed basin with an excess amount of evaporation compared to the water in-flux through - 9 precipitation at the surface and river runoff on the land boundaries.
-The deficit in the water budget is balanced by the inflow - 10 in the Gibraltar Strait and Turkish Straits System connecting the Mediterranean with the less saline Atlantic Ocean and the - Black Sea, respectively.
-There is evidence that the Mediterranean region is a hotspot in a warming climate which will possibly - 12 change the water cycle significantly, but with large uncertainties.
-Therefore, it is inevitable to monitor the evolution of the - 13 essential ocean variables to respond to the associated risks and mitigate the related problems.
-In this work, we evaluate the - evolution of the salinity content and anomaly between 0-300 m in the Mediterranean Sea during the last decades using the - 15 Copernicus Marine Service reanalysis and in-situ objective analysis products.
-The results show an increasing mean salinity - with a stronger trend in the eastern basin.
-The spread of the products implies a larger variability in the western basin while - 17 the standard deviation is lower in the eastern side, especially in the Ionian and the Levantine basins.
+The deficit in the water budget is balanced by the inflow - 10 in the Straits of Gibraltar and Dardanelles connecting the Mediterranean with the less saline Atlantic Ocean and the Marmara - Sea, respectively.
+There is evidence that the Mediterranean region will be a hotspot with the warming Earth (Tuel and El - 12 Tahir, 2020) which will possibly change the water cycle significantly, but with a large uncertainty (Cos et al., 2022). - 13 Therefore, it is inevitable to monitor the evolution of the essential ocean variables (EOVs) to respond to the associated risks - 14 and mitigate the related problems.
+In this work, we evaluate the evolution of the salinity content and anomaly in the - 15 Mediterranean Sea during the last decades using the Copernicus Marine Service products.
+The results show an increasing - mean salinity with a stronger trend in the eastern basin.
+The spread of the products implies a larger variability in the western - basin while the standard deviation is lower in the eastern side, especially in the Ionian and the Levantine basins.